learn-co-students/rake-todo-001/README.md

 Rake provides programmatic access to the tasks defined in the Rakefile via [`Rake::Task`](http://rake.rubyforge.org/classes/Rake/Task.html).
 There are a lot of useful things you can do with this, one of which is testing!

 Included is a `spec/rakefile_spec` that will test your progression through this tutorial.
 Read it, it's fun.
-Also, checkout how the `Rakefile` was loaded into the test suite in the `spec_helper`.
+Also, check out how the `Rakefile` was loaded into the test suite in the `spec_helper`.

 You also have a console you can run that will load your environment and your Rakefile so you can play with the Rake::Task api. `bin/console` to try it out!